KRMAssociatesInc/eHMP/README.md

 # eHMP

-This guide is intended for installation on a Unix machine; a Windows guide will be coming soon.
+This guide is for the installation of eHMP on a Unix-based OS.
+It has not yet been tested on Windows.

-### Windows guide
-Coming soon

 ### Configuration
 1. Install VISTA and KIDS Builds.